vprusso/toqito/docs/content/contributing-guide.md

 on, add a test beside it under that subpackage's `tests/` directory, and export it from the subpackage `__init__.py`.

+## SDP solver choice

+Several routines reduce to a semidefinite or conic program.
+The solver is chosen per problem class, not uniformly, because no single solver is best
+everywhere:

+- Exponential-cone and matrix-logarithm problems (the `cones` routines and the quantum-entropy measures) use CLARABEL, an interior-point solver that is accurate and fast on these cones.
+The `cones` tests and docstring examples use it.
+- Positive-semidefinite discrimination problems (for example `channel_fidelity` and the cvxpy state-discrimination routines) use SCS, a first-order method that is substantially faster than CLARABEL on this problem class.
+- The `state_opt` and `channel_opt` discrimination and exclusion routines, and the `fidelity_of_separability` measures, are built on PICOS and solve with cvxopt.

+When adding an SDP-backed routine, pick the solver that suits its cone structure rather than copying whichever one a nearby file happens to use, and say why in a comment if the choice is not obvious.

 ## Making Changes

 1. Add some really awesome code to your local fork.
 It's usually a